 However, the same cannot be said for those who suffer from dust mite allergies.
 This is because it takes temperatures of over 120 degrees Fahrenheit for dust mites to die.
 It is for this reason that people often prefer to add bleach or detergents that contain some bleach while they are washing their clothes.

 Most insects breathe through the exoskeleton.
 Therefore, the moment you spray some bleach on them, you will be able to eradicate them effectively.
 Bleach also gets rid of such pests by eliminating their eggs.
 It can also disrupt the chemical trails of certain bugs.
 That way, they will be unable to find their way back to your home.

 Is Bleach Effective In Killing Dust mites?

-According to studies, regular use of household bleach is linked to more bronchitis and lower respiratory symptoms.
-Short-term use of a solution of diluted bleach on the different surfaces at home led to a decrease in allergic respiratory symptoms.
+According to studies, regular use of household bleach is linked to more bronchitis and respiratory symptoms.
+Short-term use of a solution of diluted bleach on the different surfaces at home is believed to be less harmful.
 It is however unlikely that such dilute solutions would help in doing your laundry effectively.

 How To Use Bleach To Kill Dust Mites

 Chlorine bleach is the most powerful home bleach.
 It is commonly available in liquid form although you can also get it in dry form.
 They should both be diluted in water before being used for laundry purposes.